 2 tbsp fresh chives, finely chopped

 1. Grate the courgette then place in a clean tea towel and squeeze tightly to remove drain excess moisture.
-Tip the courgette into a bowl and add the grated carrot, halloumi, cumin, mint leaves, breadcrumbs, sea salt and eggs.
+Do the same with the carrot.
+Removing the water content will make it easier to mould the burgers.
+Tip the grated courgette and carrot into a bowl and add the halloumi, sumac, cumin, mint, parsley breadcrumbs, sea salt and eggs.

-2. Mix the ingredients together then form into fritters, each around 75 grams.
-Dust the fritters lightly with the rice or cornflour, then place on a baking tray and refrigerate for 30 minutes to allow the fritters to firm up.
+2. Mix the ingredients together.
+Dust your hand with a little of the flour then form the mixture into balls each around 80 grams.
+Dust these lightly with some of the rice flour or cornflour, then mould into a burger shape, place on a baking tray and refrigerate for 30 minutes to allow the fritters to firm up.

 4. Pour some oil into a frying pan and place over a medium heat.
 Once the oil is hot, carefully add the fritters.
 Cook for 3-4 minutes per side, or until golden brown.
 Drain briefly on kitchen paper before serving.